jesus1812s/todo-list/README.md

 The backend of this server runs in a fakeAPIRest called [JSON-Server](https://www.npmjs.com/package/json-server), more instructions down bellow.

+I tried to upload this app to vercel but the JSON server did not work for that environment, so to fully utilize the app please install via local.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts